 No regular application procedure.
 Available only to regional scientists working on selected projects.

 Associate junior fellows form part of the Postdoc Program.
 The program is only available to regional junior scientists of all disciplines.
 Fellows continue their own research at their respective institutions, but meet for various events at Hanse-Wissenschaftskolleg.
 The program also provides funding opportunities, e.g. for conferences and workshop.
 Duration: up to three years.

 Artist in Residence

-Suitable candidates are pre-selected by the advisory board of the ARTS & LITERATURE area and invited by the rector of the Hanse-Wissenschaftskolleg.
-Variable duration based on the respective artistic project.
+No direct application possible.
+Candidates are suggested by the advisory board of the arts in progress-program and appointed by the rector of the Hanse-Wissenschaftskolleg.
+Variable duration (mininum 1 month) based on the respective artistic project.
 The fellowship is a funded scholarship.
 With respect to other regulations, the conditions for regular fellowships apply.

 Writer in Residence

 On invitation by the rector of the Hanse-Wissenschaftskolleg only.
 Variable duration.

 The Postdoc Program was created at the Hanse-Wissenschaftskolleg to promote young scientists.
 It supports talented young scientists in expanding their own careers by sponsoring their own event and offering them the opportunity to participate in events at the Hanse-Wissenschaftskolleg.